Treats pneumonia (a lung infection) that is caused by bacteria. This medicine is an antibiotic.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using cyclosporine (Neoral®, Sandimmune®), digoxin (Lanoxin®), metoprolol (Lopressor®, Toprol®), rifampin (Rifadin®), sirolimus (Rapamune®), sotalol (Betapace®), tacrolimus (Prograf®, Protopic®), theophylline (Theo-24®), or a diuretic ("water pill") such as furosemide, hydrochlorothiazide, or Lasix®.
-Tell your doctor if you are also using medicines to lower your cholesterol (such as atorvastatin, lovastatin, simvastatin, Advicor®, Caduet®, Lipitor®, Mevacor®, or Zocor®), sedatives or medicines to treat seizures (such as carbamazepine, phenobarbital, phenytoin, midazolam, triazolam, Dilantin®, Halcion®, Versed®, or Tegretol®), ergot medicines (such as ergotamine, Cafergot®), medicines to treat fungal infections (such as itraconazole, ketoconazole, Sporanox®, or Nizoral®), medicines for heart rhythm problems (such as dofetilide, procainamide, Procanbid®, Pronestyl®, or Tikosyn®), or a blood thinner such as warfarin (Coumadin®).
+- Make sure your doctor knows if you are using cyclosporine (Gengraf®, Neoral®, Sandimmune®), digoxin (Lanoxin®), metoprolol (Lopressor®, Toprol®), rifampin (Rifadin®, Rimactane®), sirolimus (Rapamune®), sotalol (Betapace®), tacrolimus (Prograf®, Protopic®), theophylline (Theo-24®), or a diuretic ("water pill") such as furosemide, hydrochlorothiazide, or Lasix®.
+Tell your doctor if you are also using medicines to lower your cholesterol (such as atorvastatin, lovastatin, simvastatin, Advicor®, Caduet®, Lipitor®, Mevacor®, or Zocor®), sedatives or medicines to treat seizures (such as carbamazepine, hexobarbital, phenobarbital, phenytoin, midazolam, triazolam, Dilantin®, Halcion®, Versed®, or Tegretol®), ergot medicines (such as dihydroergotamine, ergotamine, Cafergot®, D.H.E.® 45, Ergomar®, Ergostat®, or Migranal®), medicines to treat fungal infections (such as itraconazole, ketoconazole, Nizoral®, or Sporanox®), blood pressure medicine (such as amlodipine, diltiazem, verapamil, Calan®, Cardizem®, Isoptin®, Norvasc®, or Verelan®), medicines for heart rhythm problems (such as dofetilide, procainamide, quinidine, Cardioquin®, Procanbid®, Pronestyl®, Quinaglute®, or Tikosyn®), or a blood thinner (such as warfarin, Coumadin®).

 Warnings While Using This Medicine

 - Make sure your doctor knows if you are pregnant, planning to become pregnant, or breastfeeding.
-Tell your doctor if you have liver disease, certain heart problems (such as QT prolongation), a slow heartbeat, low potassium or magnesium levels in your blood, or kidney disease.
+Tell your doctor if you have kidney disease, liver disease, certain heart problems (such as QTc prolongation), a slow heartbeat, or low potassium or magnesium levels in your blood.

 - You might feel faint or have trouble seeing after you take this medicine.
 This is more common after the first or second dose.
 You might have blurred vision, double vision, or trouble focusing, especially when you change from looking far away to looking up close.
 These symptoms might last for several hours after you take your dose and may come back with the next dose.
 Avoid driving, using machines, or doing anything else that could be dangerous if you feel like fainting or if you cannot see well.
 Talk to your doctor if you feel faint or have trouble seeing when you take this medicine.